TryHackMe - Eavesdropper

 The goal here is to elevate our privileges.

-My first idea is to force the user to use our binary or command when they ran sudo
+My first idea was to force the user to use our binary or command when they ran sudo

 ).